Nalin de Silva

-De Silva has openly stated that the so-called 'objective scientific method' is a lie.
+De Silva openly stated that the so-called 'objective scientific method' was a lie.

 In June 2011 he stated that information regarding the presence of arsenic in water claiming that the cause of Rajarata chronic kidney disease had been given to him by the god Natha.
-The Sri Lanka Association for the Advancement of Science, an organisation in which De Silva claims lifelong membership, has said that they consider it "extremely unfortunate that the Dean of a Science Faculty should make it his publicly stated aim to run down science and bring it into disrepute."
+The Sri Lanka Association for the Advancement of Science, an organisation in which De Silva claimed lifelong membership, has said that they consider it "extremely unfortunate that the Dean of a Science Faculty should make it his publicly stated aim to run down science and bring it into disrepute."
 However the presence of arsenic was verified in water and vegetation, and the source was found to be agrochemical fertilizers.

 Early life and education

 Nalin de Silva was born on 20 October 1944 in Kovilagodella, Panadura, Sri Lanka.
 His father was Daniel De Silva, a principal, and his mother was Jayline Perera, a school teacher.
 De Silva was the eldest of eight siblings.
 He had primary education at Bauddhaloka Maha Vidyalaya, Thurstan College Colombo and secondary education at Royal College Colombo.
 He captained the Sinhala Debating team at Royal College and won the Weerasooriya medal for oratory.